enkore/i3pystatus/docs/module.rst

 - Common base classes: :py:class:`.Module` for everything and :py:class:`.IntervalModule` specifically for the aforementioned usecase of updating stuff periodically.

+  the :py:class:`.Module` class inherits a `logger` attribute and as such all logging should be implemented via `self.logger.<level>` rather then initializing a new logger in the module.

 - Settings (already built into above classes) allow you to easily specify user-modifiable attributes of your class for configuration.